The ‘Needs to Know’

 5. ‘The Walks’ in Dorchester follow the old Roman walls of the town.
 We’ll see more of the Roman influence on this town as we continue this walk.
 So…at the end turn right & head along West Walks

-On the left side here are the amazing award winning Borough Gardens, which also include an ornate Victorian clock tower, a bandstand & fountain.
-It was November when we visited but we can imagine this in summer.
+On the left side are the amazing award winning Borough Gardens, which also include an ornate Victorian clock tower, a bandstand & fountain.
+It was November when we visited, but we can imagine this in summer.

-6. Right…we carry on up West Walks & allegedly on the right here was a cottage where Susan Henchard lived in ‘The Mayor of Casterbridge.
+6. Right…carry on up West Walks & allegedly, on the right here was a cottage where Susan Henchard lived in ‘The Mayor of Casterbridge.

 7. At the top of West Walk we come to a junction & cross over.
 On the right is a sample of the Roman Wall that surrounds Dorchester (Durnovaria in Roman days).

-The wall was originally 2.5 mts thick & stood 6 mts high.
+The wall was originally 2.5 metres thick & stood 6 metres high.
 In the 18th century the wall was replaced by the tree-lined Walks that mark the town’s perimeter.
 The walls were not the town’s only defences…..there was also a massive ditch surrounding the town.

 At the roundabout we suggest you turn left & have a look at the The Dorchester Military Museum

-Right come back to the junction & turn left into cross over into The Grove….if you fancy a cuppa there’s The Old Tea House nearby…well worth a visit
+Right come back to the junction & turn left into cross over into The Grove….if you fancy a cuppa there’s The Old Tea House nearby which is well worth a visit

-8. Ok on the right here is Thomas Hardy’s statue…apparently he was sculptured sitting down as he was a small man.
+8. On the right is Thomas Hardy’s statue…apparently he was sculptured sitting down as he was a small man

 9. At the end of the path turn right & walk along until we see the sign to The Roman Town House.